wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-configure-an-app-service-environment.md

 The virtual network that is used with your ASE can be one that you made when creating the ASE or one that you had ahead of time.
 If you want your ASE to be in a resource group that is separate from the one used for your ASE then you need to make your VNET separately from the ASE creation flow.
 It is a good idea to create the subnet you want to use at the same time as creating the subnet during ASE creation will force the ASE to be in the same resource group as the VNET.
 Currently there is only support for V1 "classic" VNETs.

-The UI to manage and monitor your Azure Websites Environment is available from the Azure Management Portal.
-If you have an ASE then you are likely to see the Azure Websites symbol on your sidebar.
-This symbol is used to represent Azure Websites Environments in the Azure Management Portal.
+The UI to manage and monitor your Azure Environment is available from the Azure Management Portal.
+If you have an ASE then you are likely to see the Azure symbol on your sidebar.
+This symbol is used to represent Azure Environments in the Azure Management Portal.

 ![][1]

-You can use the icon or select the chevron (greater than symbol) at the bottom of the sidebar and select Azure Websites Environments.
-Both do the same thing which is to open up UI that lists all of your Azure Websites Environments.
+You can use the icon or select the chevron (greater than symbol) at the bottom of the sidebar and select Azure Environments.
+Both do the same thing which is to open up the UI that lists all of your Azure Environments.
 Selecting one of the ASEs listed opens up the UI used to monitor and manage it.

 ![][2]